What’s on in Devon in July 2026

 Find out more and check timings on the National Trust website.

-Find out more and book tickets on the Seaton Tramway website.
+Find out more and book your places on the Pom Stitch Tassel website.

 See vintage tractors, a motorcycle display team and the live stock parade.
 There’s also a countryside marquee where you can get up close with farm animals.